 Elastic APM integrates with Jaeger, an open-source, distributed tracing system.
 This integration allows users with an existing Jaeger setup to switch from the default Jaeger backend, to ingesting data with Elastic’s APM Server, storing data in Elasticsearch, and visualizing traces in the APM app.
 Best of all, this can be done without any instrumentation changes in your application code.

 Connecting your preexisting Jaeger setup to Elastic APM is easy!
-First, configure APM Server to receive Jaeger data, then configure your Jaeger Agents or Jaeger Clients to start sending spans to APM Server.
+Configure APM Server to receive Jaeger data, set up sampling, and configure your Jaeger Agents or Jaeger Clients to start sending spans to APM Server.

 Enable the correct jaeger endpoint in the